Elizabeth Caroline Gray: Research

 Gray became interested in the history of the Etruscans after visiting an exhibition of their artefacts in London organised by Domenico Campanari in 1837.
 She pursued the subject on a visit to Italy in 1837–1839, drawing on contacts in German and Italian archaeological circles.
 In 1840 she published Tour to the Sepulchres of Etruria, which served as a travelogue and an account of her archaeological research.
 She then wrote a general History of Etruria: the first two volumes in 1843–1844 and the third in 1868.

-As a woman, Gray was attacked for conducting historical research.
-The explorer George Dennis, who went on to write his own history of the Etruscans, stated in a review of Gray's work in 1844 that "any deep or earnest investigation of matters connected with the social institution of a gentile nation is not properly within the female province."
+As a woman, Hamilton Gray faced criticism for engaging in historical research.
+In an 1844 review of her work, Samuel Ferguson remarked that "any deep or earnest investigation of matters connected with the social institution of a gentile nation is not properly within the female province."
+This review was sometimes mistakenly attributed to the explorer George Dennis, who also wrote about the Etruscans.

 Other than her research on Etruria, Gray wrote a work on the classical and early medieval church and empire, and two popular children's histories of Rome.
 She and her husband maintained a collection of antiquities acquired both from dealers in Italy and from her own excavations.
 It included an unusual red-and-black Etruscan amphora in an Italo-Geometric style, known as the "Hamilton Gray vase".

-Elizabeth Caroline Gray died on 21 February 1887.
+Elizabeth Caroline Gray died in London on 21 February 1887.